medialab/minet/docs/cli.md

                                 containing urls when using -i/--input.

 Optional Arguments:
+  --adblock                     Whether to use the ublock-origin browser
+                                extension.
+  --automatic-consent           Whether to use the "I still don't care about
+                                cookies" browser extension to try and get rid of GDPR/cookies consent forms when screenshotting.
   --domain-parallelism DOMAIN_PARALLELISM
                                 Max number of urls per domain to hit at the same time.
 Defaults to `1`.